waynesutton/better-todo/README.md

 The app supports continuous deployment, so every push to your main branch will trigger a new deployment.

 **Note:** All environment variables prefixed with `VITE_` are exposed to the frontend during build time.
 Never include sensitive information like API keys in these variables.

+**Unsplash Integration:** The `UNSPLASH_ACCESS_KEY` is stored securely in your Convex deployment environment variables (not exposed to frontend) and is only used server-side for fetching background images.

 ## Keyboard Shortcuts